ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

                 clean: true

-**Documentation Deployment using a Personal Access Token (PAT)**
+Deployin by Using a Personal Access Token
+"""""""""""""""""""""""""""""""""""""""""

-To setup the documentation deployment using a PAT, you need to create a personal access token first in the ``Settings`` section in your GitHub profile.
+To setup the documentation deployment using a Personal Access Token (PAT), you need to create a personal access token first in the ``Settings`` section in your GitHub profile.
 In the left side bar, select the ``Developer Settings`` section and then ``Personal access tokens``.
 Finally, click ``Generate new token`` and give it ``write`` permissions on ``Repositories`` at least.
 You will be prompted with the value of the ``TOKEN``.
 Make sure to copy the value of the ``TOKEN`` as you will not be able to retrieve it later.
 Finally, click ``Configure SSO`` to allow using it with the PyAnsys repositories you have access to.

 .. note::

     In some cases, the authentication might need specific approval.
 If you do still get authentication errors like those that follow, click the link in the log to authorize the workflow.

     .. code-block:: text
         :emphasize-lines: 1,2,9